Black Seabream

 Colors

-Silvery-grey body with faint yellowish or brownish longitudinal stripes; breeding males turn very dark, almost black, with a white vertical band behind the head.
+Silvery-grey to bluish body with faint golden longitudinal stripes; breeding males develop a darker, almost black coloration with a bright blue band between the eyes.

 Key Features